Can I book you to speak?

 What format does the course take?

-You have access to a blend of video, audio learning and course notes alongside a course discussion forum on Thinkific.
+You have access to a blend of video, audio learning and course notes alongside a course discussion forum on Learnworlds.
 The course is divided into 15 modules with multiple lessons in each module equating to approx 30 hours of taught content (excluding homework and films).
 This is accompanied by homework, journaling prompts, films, media references, reading lists and tasks associated with each module.

 Are there any assignments or tests?